The Route

 Find clear answers to the most common questions about the route, stops and duration of the Petit Train de Vannes.

-Book your visitThe Petit Train de Vannes departs from Place Gambetta and takes you to discover the medieval ramparts, the old town with its half-timbered houses, the port of Vannes and the Jardins de la Garenne.
+Book your visitThe Petit Train de Vannes departs from Place Gambetta and takes you to discover the ramparts, the old town with its half-timbered houses, the port of Vannes and the Jardins de la Garenne.
 The circuit lasts approximately 40 minutes.

 The circuit lasts approximately 40 minutes.
 Visitors discover the main sites of Vannes at a relaxed pace, with clear audio commentary throughout the journey.